ruester/gfz-command-line-tool-repository/README.md

 each other.
 * All temporary files created by the command line executable are removed after the execution by removing the docker container.
-* Docker seperates the dependencies of the command line programs.
+* Docker separates the dependencies of the command line programs.
 Each process has its own Dockerfile, which specifies the dependencies for this single process.
 So it is possible to run several services that uses conflicting libraries.
 * It is possible to test the execution of a program inside of docker